 We will welcome anyone who comes to our community regardless of their beliefs, colour, ethnicity, or sexual orientation because we believe that hospitality is a spiritual practice and that diversity will stimulate us to a greater understanding of life.

-You are invited to attend our services which are held at 10 am every Sunday.
+You are invited to attend our services which are held at 10:30 am every Sunday.
 Our congregation, the first Unitarians in South Africa, is in the central part of Cape Town (the CBD or City Bowl) in an historic building at 64 Hout Street, just off Long Street.
 (There is guarded, inside parking directly across the street.)
 We gather informally without pews and occasionally in the round.
 We listen to a reflection on some topic relevant to our lives, we sing, we pray, and we share the joys and concerns of our hearts.
 More details about our Unitarian services can be found at What to Expect on Sunday (FAQ).
+There is a Cape Town Unitarian Community congregation in Somerset West, as well.

 We are a spiritual community where there is: